NationalGenomicsCenter/eDNAssay/README.md

 - **SYBR_model_training.R** - Script used to train a random forest model to predict cross-amplification of SYBR Green-based qPCR assays.
 - **SYBR_trained_model.RData** - A learned model produced through SYBR Green model training (SYBR_model_training.R script).
 - **SYBR_specificity_prediction** - Script used to calculate base-pair mismatches between assay oligonucleotides and templates, and then assign templates probabilities of belonging to either the "amplify" or "non-amplify" class via the learned SYBR Green model (SYBR_trained_model.RData).
+A metadata input file is not necessary for this script to run.
 - **TaqMan_training_data.csv** - Empirical dataset containing information on base-pair mismatches, oligonucleotide characteristics, and the results of TaqMan-based qPCR tests.
 These data were used to train the TaqMan (full-assay) model.
 - **TaqMan_model_training.R** - Script used to train a random forest model to predict cross-amplification of TaqMan-based qPCR assays.
 - **TaqMan_trained_model.RData** - A learned model produced through TaqMan model training (TaqMan_model_training.R script), referred to as eDNAssay.